 Beginning in early 2000, under the Alaska2000 program, vehicles that either passed the I/M test or obtained a waiver received a windshield sticker along with the paper Certificate of Inspection.
-In 2005, vehicles began only receiving windshied stickers.
+In 2005, vehicles began only receiving windshield stickers.
 The windshield sticker serves as either the vehicle's Certificate of Inspection or proof of inspection or maintenance exemption eligibility.
 Because a windshield sticker provides immediate visual evidence that a vehicle has met the requirements of the I/M program it strengthens I/M program enforcement and compliance objectives.

 40 C.F.R.
-51.356 Vehicle Coverage - Except as provided in 18 AAC 52 (Appendix to III.A) or the local I/M program design documents (Appendices III.B.5 for Anchorage and III.C.5 for Fairbanks), all light-duty gasoline vehicles (LDGVs), light-duty and medium-duty gasoline trucks (LDGT1s and LDGT2s), and heavy-duty gasoline vehicles (HDGVs) lighter than 12,001 pounds unladen weight, that are principally located or operated in either the MOA or FNSB, are subject to I/M testing.
+51.356 Vehicle Coverage - Except as provided in 18 AAC 52 (Appendix to III.A) or the local I/M program design documents (Appendices III.B.5 for Anchorage and III.C.5 for Fairbanks), all light-duty gasoline vehicles (LDGVs), light-duty and mediumduty gasoline trucks (LDGT1s and LDGT2s), and heavy-duty gasoline vehicles (HDGVs) lighter than 12,001 pounds unladen weight, that are principally located or operated in either the MOA or FNSB, are subject to I/M testing.
 In the MOA, all 1968 and newer models are subject to the program, while 1975 and newer models are subject to the FNSB program.
 Any 1968 or newer model used to commute into the MOA is subject to I/M testing as well.
 Visual and functional inspections are performed on only 1975 and later models in all three I/M programs.
 Amendments to 18 AAC 52 in 2001 allow implementing agencies the option of eliminating the visual and functional inspections requirement from their local program manual for 1996 and later model year vehicles which undergo on-board diagnostic testing.
-Diesel-powered vehicles are not required to be I/M tested, but must be inspected upon initial registration and after change-of-ownership to confirm the existence of a diesel engine.
+Diesel-powered vehicles are not required to be I/M tested, but must be inspected upon initial registration and after changeof-ownership to confirm the existence of a diesel engine.
 The following classes of vehicles are exempted from the programs:

-- a vehicle not principally located or operated in an I/M area; - a 1967 or older vehicle in the MOA; - a 1974 or older vehicle in the FNSB; - a new vehicle prior to its third registration; - a gasoline-powered vehicle that is over 12,000 pounds unladen weight: - a special test vehicle that has a State exemption; - a military tactical vehicle; - a motorcycle, golf cart, all-terrain vehicle, snow machine, and moped; - a vehicle in Alaska for less than 30 days; and - an electric vehicle.
+- a vehicle not principally located or operated in an I/M area; - a 1967 or older vehicle in the MOA: - a 1974 or older vehicle in the FNSB; - a new vehicle prior to its third registration; - a gasoline-powered vehicle that is over 12,000 pounds unladen weight: - a special test vehicle that has a State exemption; - a military tactical vehicle; - a motorcycle, golf cart, all-terrain vehicle, snow machine, and moped; - a vehicle in Alaska for less than 30 days; - an electric vehicle: - a motor vehicle for which the Division of Motor Vehicles has issued historic vehicle plates for historic exhibition use; and - a motor vehicle for which the Division of Motor Vehicles has issued custom collector plates.